rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 * `bs.new`

-  This attribute is to help user create a JavaScript object
+  This attribute is to help the user create a JavaScript object.
-  example:
+  Example:

   ```ocaml
   external create_date : unit -> t = "Date" [@@bs.new]